 Medical Policy Group, September 2012 (3): Effective September 14, 2012 this policy is no longer scheduled for regular literature reviews and updates.

 Medical Policy Group, October 2019 (3): 2019 Updates to Key Points.
 A peer reviewed literature analysis was completed and no new information was identified that would alter the coverage statement of this policy.
-This policy will remain on biannual reviews.

 This medical policy is not an authorization, certification, explanation of benefits, or a contract.
 Eligibility and benefits are determined on a case-by-case basis according to the terms of the member’s plan in effect as of the date services are rendered.
 All medical policies are based on (i) research of current medical literature and (ii) review of common medical practices in the treatment and diagnosis of disease as of the date hereof.
 Physicians and other providers are solely responsible for all aspects of medical care and treatment, including the type, quality, and levels of care and treatment.